michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 ]
 ```

-Here is an example trigger that populates prices from such a sensor, published in the `ltss` table, into the prices table:
+Such a sensor has to be published using LTSS component to timescale DB.
+In order to populate prices table with data found in attributes we need a trigger.
+Here is an example of such a trigger:

 ```sql
 CREATE OR REPLACE FUNCTION ltss_energy_ote.tr_ltss_oteprices()